wbudic/PerlCNF/AdoptedPerlProgrammingPractices.md

     ```

     * Example above creates a flat list or array that can contain only items of a certain package type object.
-      * Some might say seeing this, oh life is not easy in the Perl suburbs of code, put it can get more complicated.The container can be hashref type of list, where each item is a unique property, searchable and nested further.
+      * Some might say; seeing this, *oh life is not easy in the Perl suburbs of code*, put it can get more complicated.The container can be hashref type of list, where each item is a unique property, searchable and nested further.
       * Good saying is also keep it short smart, when bloated is stupid.
 Iteration method can be passed an anonymous subroutine, that out of scope of the container, performs individual action on items in the container.
 The container contains, and by purpose restricts or allows, what ever implementation you fit as appropriate with it.
       *